finbourne/lusid-sdk-csharp/sdk/docs/InstrumentEventsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<InstrumentEventsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<InstrumentEventsApi>();
             var queryBucketedCashFlowsRequest = new QueryBucketedCashFlowsRequest?(); // QueryBucketedCashFlowsRequest? | The Query Information. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // BucketedCashFlowResponse result = apiInstance.QueryBucketedCashFlows(queryBucketedCashFlowsRequest, opts: opts);

                 // QueryBucketedCashFlows: Returns bucketed cashflows based on the holdings of the portfolios and date range specified in the query.
                 BucketedCashFlowResponse result = apiInstance.QueryBucketedCashFlows(queryBucketedCashFlowsRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));